-To complete the Master of Public Health (MPH) degree, you must take a minimum of 42 credits, fulfill a 150-hour practicum, and write a master’s thesis or complete a capstone project.
+To complete the Master of Public Health (MPH) degree, you must take a minimum of 45 credits, fulfill a 150-hour practice-based experience, and write a master’s thesis or complete a capstone project.
 The Master of Public Health Degree is accredited by the Council on Education for Public Health.

-The practicum experience is a planned, supervised, and evaluated practical experience that allows you to practice lessons learned in the classroom.
+The Applied Practice Experience (APE) is a planned, supervised, and evaluated field-based experience that allows you to implement and practice lessons learned in the classroom.
 It can take place at a variety of public health agencies and organizations.
-The 150-hour practicum can be designed in a variety of ways (i.e., five days a week for several weeks, a few hours a week for several months).
-The practicum enables you to achieve many of the competencies necessary to be successful public health practitioners, often while serving a community.
-Before you can begin a practicum, you need approval from your preceptor and track advisor.
+The 150-hour APE can be designed in a variety of ways (i.e., five days a week for several weeks, a few hours a week for several months).
+The APE enables you to achieve many of the competencies necessary to be successful public health practitioners, often while serving a community.
+Learn more.